1. General Admission Requirements

 1. Complete the ESLR within one calendar year of their first enrolment in credit courses.

-• To satisfy the ESLR, students must earn a minimum grade of B- in either ESLA 1900 Advanced English as a Second Language for Academic Purposes or ESLA 1905 (no longer offered).
+- To satisfy the ESLR, students must earn a minimum grade of B- in ESLA 1900 [1.0] Advanced English as a Second Language for Academic Purposes.

 2. Register and attend the required credit ESLA course(s) every term until the ESLR has been satisfied.

-• Students who have not registered appropriately will be deregistered from all credit courses.
-This includes those students registered in credit courses but not the required ESLA course registration, those registered in more non-ESLA credits than their test results permit, those registered with expired ESLR placements, and those whose ESLA period has not been extended.
+- Students who have not registered appropriately will be deregistered from all credit courses.
+This includes those students registered in credit courses but not the required ESLA course registration, those registered in more non-ESLA credits than their test results permit, those registered with expired ESLA placements, and those whose ESLR period has not been extended.

 Students considering a break in study or withdrawing from their ESLA course should contact SLaLS to discuss their ESLR standing.
 After a break in studies or lack of completion of an ESLA course for three terms or longer, students may be required to re-take a SLaLS-approved English language proficiency test, and must receive permission to continue registration in ESLA courses before returning to their studies.